Colin97/MSN-Point-Cloud-Completion/README.md

 #### 3) Download data and trained models

 Download the data and trained models from [here](https://drive.google.com/drive/folders/1X143kUwtRtoPFxNRvUk9LuPlsf1lLKI7?usp=sharing).
-We don't provide the partial point cloud for training due to its large size.
-If you want to train the model, you can generate them with the [code](https://github.com/wentaoyuan/pcn/tree/master/render).
+We don't provide the partial point clouds of the training set due to the large size.
+If you want to train the model, you can generate them with the [code](https://github.com/wentaoyuan/pcn/tree/master/render) and [ShapeNetCore.v1](https://shapenet.org/).
 We generate 50 partial point clouds for each CAD model.

 #### 4) Train or validate